 Pamela is a storyteller and painter of people and landscapes.
-She has a passion for social justice and a love of history which is clearly evident in her work.
+She has a passion for the Australian bush, social justice and a love of history which is clearly evident in her work.

 Her landscapes, people and their stories are brought to life in various media including oils, acrylics, water soluble pencil, charcoal and montage.
 A talent for visual art was apparent from a young age, however only in recent times has she been able to seriously pursue a childhood dream.
 She has drawn heavily on her interim life experiences in developing countries and at the community coalface in hospitals and as a community nurse.
 She is currently studying a Fine Arts degree at UTAS.